-Federal legislation signed into law during 2010 - including the Hiring Incentives to Restore Employment Act; the Patient Protection and Affordable Care Act; and the Health Care and Education Reconciliation Act; - contained no provisions applicable for or that may be used in calculating PA personal income tax liabilities.
+Federal legislation signed into law late in 2010 - including the Small Business Jobs Act and the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act - contained no provisions applicable for or that may be used in calculating PA personal income tax liabilities.
 Any provisions provided in the aforementioned acts to defer income or accelerate deductions must be reversed for PA personal income tax purposes.